 Generally, reasonable costs associated with participation in the study will be prepaid or reimbursed by Sarepta in accordance with the approved travel policy for the study procedures performed as part of the study.
 Information will be provided by the study site.

-This study will measure the change in the amount of dystrophin protein in muscle after 48 weeks of treatment.
+This study will measure the change in the amount of dystrophin protein in muscle after 48 weeks of treatment in some muscle biopsy samples and after 96 weeks of treatment in others.
 Because SRP-4045 and SRP-4053 are designed to increase levels of dystrophin in muscle, the only way to show that exon skipping by SRP-4045 or SRP-4053 is working as intended is to test muscle directly.
 This cannot be studied by testing blood or urine, for example.

-Your son’s participation in this clinical trial could be up to 4 years long.
+Your son’s participation in this clinical trial could be up to 3 years long.
 There is a 96-week double-blind placebo-controlled period during which 2/3 of the participants receive active study drug and 1/3 of the patients receive placebo.
-The placebo-controlled period is followed by an up to 96-week open label period in which all patients receive active study drug.
+The placebo-controlled period is followed by an up to 48-week open label period in which all patients receive active study drug.

 -This clinical trial includes weekly visits to your nearest clinical trial site, where your son will receive an infusion of active study drug or placebo (depending on which treatment group your son is assigned to, and what part of the study he’s in).
 Your son will also periodically have blood drawn and physical exams done at your local site.